 The Advertising Center creates CSV files that are compliant with the UTF-8 standard.
-We do this to ensure that downloads work well for our customers using different operating systems and different software packages to process CSV files.
+We do this to ensure that the downloads work well for our customers using different operating systems and different software packages to process CSV files.

 If you use Microsoft Excel to open the CSV files, everything works fine when the file contains just English characters.
 However, you may run into an issue when your CSV file also contains non-English characters (such as é, ç, ü, etc):